MicrosoftDocs/memdocs/windows-365/enterprise/windows-365-switch-known-issues.md

 **Troubleshooting steps**:

 Select the Task view button for the Cloud PC again.
 The connection continues in the background.
-The user should be connected to their Cloud PC within a few minutes
+The user should be connected to their Cloud PC within a few minutes.

 ## Local PC missing from Cloud PC task view bar